ncoghlan/misc/talks/2017-11-BrisPy/getting-into-cpython-core-development.md

 Note:

-* It can be helpful to post your draft test case to whatever issue you're trying to fix, in order to get feedback on whether or not it actually specifies the desired behaviour
 * Regardless of whether or you do that or not, the next step is to actually make the change
 * The pure Python code for the standard library is all in the Lib subdirectory